cristiano-afonso-da-silva/post-generation/JSON_PARSE_FIX.md

 ## Testing

-Try generating a carousel again.
+Try generating a note again.
 The error should no longer occur even if Gemini returns JSON with control characters.

 If you still see errors, check the server console for the logged error details.